ppy/osu-wiki/news/2025/2025-03-25-the-followpoint-special-behind-the-banhammer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

-Are GMTs taking part in updating rules at https://osu.ppy.sh/wiki/en/Rules, for example, can a normal GMT member start a discussion about changing some rule to make it more clear?
+Are GMTs taking part in updating rules on [this wiki page](/wiki/Rules), for example, can a normal GMT member start a discussion about changing some rule to make it more clear?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3227533" style="background-image: url('/wiki/shared/avatars/avatar-Kobold84.jpg')"></a>